Does God show partiality?

 That being true, it cannot then be an issue of partiality between genders when he commands:

 Wives, be subject to your own husbands, as to the Lord.
-Ephesians 5:22, similarly in Colossians 3:18
+Ephesians 5:22, Colossians 3:18

 In the same way, you wives, be submissive to your own husbands

-First, this is not really about gender, this is about the relationship between a husband (a man) and wife (a woman).
+First, this is not really about gender but the relationship between a husband (a man) and wife (a woman).

 ...there is neither male nor female; for you are all one in Christ Jesus.
 Galatians 3:28

-It would seem reasonable that every organization should have structure, someone who carries the extra vote where, as in a husband/wife scenario, there might be a stalemate.
+It would seem reasonable that every organization should have a structure wherein someone carries the extra vote.
+In a husband-and-wife scenario, there can be an impasse, a stalemate.
+God gave the husband the headship and the wife the onus to submit.

-I suspect there is another reason for this submission command and it pertains to His determination to transform us both into the image of Christ.
-This, I believe, is His highest priority for our lives—after receiving salvation.
-This transformation requires our cooperation to progress and, when we become aware of our shortcomings, we ought to be more willing to cooperate.
+I suspect there is another reason for this submission command, and it pertains to His determination to transform us into Christ's image.
+This, I believe, is His highest priority for our redeemed lives.
+This transformation requires our cooperation to progress, and when we become aware of our shortcomings, we ought to be more willing to cooperate.

-It would seem that like each gender we find specific character traits, weaknesses, flaws, or sins of which we must be made aware.
+It would seem that each gender has specific character traits, weaknesses, flaws, or sins of which we must be aware.

-Where men are challenged in considering the needs of another over their own, God commands them to love their wife as they love themselves.
-Men have, in their nature, a tendency to put all their attention into their work and/or their hobbies.
-To the degree that our love for God, we are motivated to obey him.
-At this point we come face to face with our weakness and our inability to do so, driving us to confess this failure and asking for His help.
+Where men are challenged to consider the needs of their wives over their own, God commands them to love their wives as they love themselves.
+Men put all their attention into their work and/or their hobbies.
+To the degree that we love God, we are motivated to obey him.
+At this point, we come face to face with our weakness and our inability to do so, driving us to confess this failure and ask for His help.

-We see another tendency in the creation record which might suggest that Adam was content to listen to Eve's voice rather than to lead.
-This may be reinforced in that boys are raised by mothers—the first significant woman in their lives.
-The habit is difficult to kick and yet God has decreed that the husband is the head of the household.
-This goes against man’s social development.
+We see another tendency in the creation record, which might suggest that Adam was content listening to Eve's voice rather than leading.
+This may be reinforced today by boys raised/trained by a mother, their first significant woman.
+The habit is difficult to kick, yet God has decreed that the husband is the head of the household.

 Conversely, Eve’s weakness might also be evident in that Garden of Eden event and become evident in those things God requests of them.

-Why was Eve approached by the “serpent”?
+Why did the “serpent approach Eve”?
 Was there a recognized weakness to be exploited?
-There is no record of God having instructed Eve regarding the forbidden fruit, she would have received that from Adam.
-Eve was created second, as a by-product of Adam.
-Even today, women are generally shorter and weaker than men.
+Was it because she was designed to be Adam's helper?
 Did Eve have an inferiority issue?
-Was it fed by the promise of being like God if she just tasted the fruit?
+Was it the potential of being like God?
 Do women feel a need to assert themselves over men?
 Apparently, God thought so:

-To the woman he said, “I will greatly increase your labor pains; with pain you will give birth to children.
+To the woman, he said, “...
 You will want to control your husband, but he will dominate you.”
 Genesis 3:16 (NET)

-I wonder if some marriages are on the rocks because the wife' feels unfulfilled in not being able to get her husband to conform to her expectations...
+I wonder if some marriages are on the rocks because the wife feels unfulfilled in being unable to get her husband to conform to her expectations.

-Where a husband needs to constantly choose to love his wife, not as a servant, but as he loves himself and to treat her with great care, so too does the wife need to live in submission to their husband, lifting him and revering (fearing) him, constantly surrendering to God her innate tendency to control.
-Each spouse carrying out God’s command for their lives is motivated by their love for Him, regardless of their spouse’s success in meeting God's demands in their lives.
+Where a husband needs to constantly choose to love his wife, not as a servant, but as he loves himself and to treat her with great care, so too does the wife need to live in submission to her husband, lifting him and revering (fearing) him, constantly surrendering to God her innate tendency to control.
+Each spouse carrying out God’s command for their lives is motivated by their love for Him, regardless of their spouse’s success in meeting God's demands in overcoming the flaws in their nature.

 If you love me you will keep my commandments.
 John 14:15

-When we, in our love of Him, try to obey His commandments such as to love our wife or submit to our husband, then we come face to face with our inabilities—the sin within—be it self-love or control or whatever.
+When we, in our love of Him, try to obey His commandments, such as to love our wife or submit to our husband, we face our inabilities—the sin within—be it self-love or control or whatever.
 Only when we become aware of these can we confess them.
 Only then can God work through those issues for our holiness.

 Giving ourselves to be obedient to God in this way is akin to other forms of giving.
 It is to be carried out quietly, before the Lord to the same degree as other forms of giving—neither our spouse nor our left hand ought to know or be reminded when we are doing these things.